alexbeletsky/alexbeletsky.github.io/source/_posts/2013-07-28-likeastore-app-goes-to-public.markdown

 Originally, we've planned to push more features to public version: facebook and tumlr connectors, full text search and other stuff.
 But private beta clearly showed - the *focus have to be on quality*.

-We literally re-write application from scratch, both server side and client.
+We literally re-wrote the application from scratch, both server side and client.
 Applied integration tests and unit tests whereever it's possible, also covering main application pathes with zombie.js [end-to-end](http://pixelhunter.me/post/54753803233/end-to-end-testing-with-zombie-js-mocha-js-and) tests.

 Our [API](https://github.com/likeastore/app/tree/master/source/api) became stable and fully tested, our [client](https://github.com/likeastore/app/tree/master/public/js) solid rock and very reliable.
 The trickiest part of application, the [collector](https://github.com/likeastore/collector) - it became smarter, with a scheduler that schedules optimal requests to avoid API rate limits.

-## Make the product beautiful
+## Making the product beautiful

 Beautiful UI/UX for applications like a crucial.
 And that's why I'm happy that [@voronianski](https://twitter.com/voronianski) is a part of team.